westhee/LIFSResearchBlog/_posts/2023-05-03-HMC-Vasileios.md

 ---
 layout: post
-title: "MHC Distinguished Department of Computer Science: Invited Lecture by Overseas Speaker"
+title: "From hacktivism to the Cybercrime Awareness Clinic and Beyond by Professor Vasileios Karagiannopoulos"
 author: 2023seohee
 icon: star-o
 tags: [news]